-In addition to performing cutting-edge research, our faculty are training today’s students to be some of tomorrow’s top cancer researchers and medical professionals.
+In addition to performing cutting-edge research, our faculty scientists are training today’s students to be some of tomorrow’s top cancer researchers and medical professionals.

 Our center offers numerous opportunities to help students work towards careers in research and medicine.
 We do this through our student award programs, which are discussed below.
 We've also included links to websites about other institutions’ student research opportunities.

 Educational efforts include: